 Desi Lydic meets with a restaurant owner who claims Yelp extorts businesses.
 One of Yelp’s community managers, (and former “Bachelor”), Ben Flajnik, defends the company’s policies.

-The Daily Show is just one of many information outlets, including Cash4Toners, who sense something irregular in Yelp’s policies.
-Outlets as diverse as Reuters, The LA Times, and CNET have all questioned Yelp.
+The Daily Show is one of many media outlets, including Cash4Toners, who sense something is wrong with Yelp’s policies.
+For example, outlets as diverse as Reuters, The LA Times, and CNET have all questioned Yelp.
 Reports focus on Yelp’s review filter, its aggressive sales team, or both.
 Ultimately, the question comes up again and again—does Yelp bully and extort small business owners?

 So far, the United States legal system says no. Nearly a dozen lawsuits against Yelp have been tossed out or dismissed by American courts since the company formed in 2004.
 Also, a judge denied a lawsuit earlier this year that accused Yelp of asking business owners to buy advertising in exchange for the removal of negative reviews.